Why we are qualified to write this Article?

 To get the details of these terms, and what they entail, look at the figure below.
 Each row below shows a different type of international sale contract and who is responsible for what activities in that type of contract:

-The last row of the table shows DDP – an import contract that is almost never used in practice.
-That is the only type of contract where the Chinese exporters would be compelled to pay the tariffs.
+The last row of the table above shows DDP – an import contract that is almost never used in practice.

 This practice is so deeply entrenched that out of all the possibilities shown above only in a handful of cases have I seen DDU in while examining tens of thousands of import contracts in over 30 years of experience.